 For leaders to be free to lead, they have to be working on their own issues—so their issues aren’t working on them.
 Most pastors have to learn to have a healthy relationship with money.
-They begin by naming the scripts, beliefs and feelings they carry about money and looking clearly at the reality of their own financial situation and, with help and in confidence, assess its impact on them, their families and their ministry.
+They begin by naming the scripts, beliefs, and feelings they carry about money and looking clearly at the reality of their own financial situation and, with help and in confidence, assess its impact on them, their families, and their ministries.

 2. Stuff: What is my practical theology of money?